 h) Student organizations placed on suspension may have all rights and privileges provided by CSO revoked for the duration of their suspension.
 In order to regain all rights and privileges, the student organization is required to comply with and complete any and all sanctions and terms and conditions.

-10.1.5 Voluntary Withdrawal

-In rare circumstances, based on mutual agreement, the student may be allowed to withdraw on a voluntary basis.
-Conditions may be imposed concerning the period of time after which the student may petition for reenrollment and/or for other conditions to be met prior to application for reenrollment.
-A meeting will be required with a member of the dean of student life staff prior to approval of the student’s petition for readmission.
-This action results in no notation on the student’s academic transcript.

-10.1.6 Expulsion
+Expulsion

 Expulsion is a written notification that the student is permanently ineligible to return to the university.
+The expulsion will be recorded on the student’s transcript as “may not register for nonacademic reasons” and is a matter of permanent record.

-The student must leave university residences and cease all use of university owned or controlled buildings, properties and services within the time frame established in the written notice of the expulsion.
+The student must leave university residences and cease all use of university owned or controlled buildings, properties and services as designated in the expulsion notice.
+The expulsion notice will also include any other specific restrictions and a time frame during which these restrictions apply.
+These may include restricted access to the entire campus, specified campus facilities, or portions of specified campus facilities.

+Written requests for exceptions to restrictions may be directed to the dean of student life or designee; however, approval is generally only granted for the purpose of conducting official university business.
 Requests for readmission will not be approved.
-The expulsion will be recorded on the student’s transcript as “may not register for nonacademic reasons” and is a matter of permanent record.

-10.1.7 Degree Rescission
+Degree Rescission